SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    << // someInternalConstant : Int = 0
    -> private func somePrivateFunction() {}

-The default global access level is ``internal``, as described in :ref:`AccessControl_DefaultAccessLevels`.
+Unless otherwise specified, the default global access level is “internal”, as described in :ref:`AccessControl_DefaultAccessLevels`.
-This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier if preferred, and will still have an access level of “internal”:
+This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier, and will still have an access level of “internal”:

 .. testcode:: accessControlDefaulted

-   -> class SomeInternalClass {}
+   -> class SomeInternalClass {}              // implicitly internal
-   -> var someInternalConstant = 0
+   -> var someInternalConstant = 0            // implicitly internal
    << // someInternalConstant : Int = 0

 .. _AccessControl_Types: